X terminal

 An X server runs on the X terminal, connecting to a central computer running an X display manager.
 In this example, client programs (xterm and xedit) are running on the same computer.

-In computing, an X terminal is a display/input terminal for X Window System client applications.
+In computing, an X terminal is a display/input terminal or thin client built to run an X server for the X Window System and display graphical applications whose programs normally execute on one or more remote host computers.
+Unlike a text-only terminal, an X terminal can show multiple applications in separate windows and accept keyboard and mouse input while communicating with several hosts over a network, typically Ethernet.
 X terminals enjoyed a period of popularity in the early 1990s when they offered a lower total cost of ownership alternative to a full Unix workstation.